The kilowatt-hour defined, and what it means to you

 For the average B.C. household, about 50 per cent of home energy use over the year is for space heating, usually generated by electricity, gas, or a combination of both.

 "The potential big ticket items in most homes will be anything that heats and cools air space or water," says Mathot.
 "Big energy consumers in a home can be multiple fridges or freezers, heaters, air conditioners, heavy use of dryers and, if applicable, electric hot-water heaters."

-The heat is on: The No. 1 item that residential customers miss in terms of energy usage is electric heaters they didn't know were on.
+The heat is on: The No. 1 item that residential customers miss in terms of energy usage is electric heaters that they didn't know were on.

 "Electric heaters can be big draws of up to 1,500 watts each.
 And if it's on, constantly cycling, that one heater can cost you $150 over a two-month billing period," says Mathot.

 Watts cooking: Your kitchen can be a big eater of energy.
 A typical 19-cubic foot non-ENERGY STAR top-freezer refrigerator runs at 80 watts, while an average stovetop operates at 1,600 watts while in cook mode.
 "One fridge is probably 500 to 700 kWh per year and a range is approximately 700-1000 kWh per year, depending how much cooking you do.
 Combined, that works out to $116 using the step 1 rate."